casper-network/docs-archive/dapp-dev-guide/erc20/contract-test.md

 # Smart Contract Tests

 In this section we'll use the [CasperLabs Engine Test Support](https://crates.io/crates/casperlabs-engine-test-support) crate to test the ERC-20 smart contract against the execution environment that is equivalent to what CasperLabs uses in production.
+Here we will create 2 files that will set up the testing framework for the ERC20 contract.

 The following is an example of a finished test.
 ```rust